-In the second case, impacts would have to take into account all the consequences of a non homogeneity of the legislation across the Community.
-Identified risks will be differently managed between Member States.
-Some will put in place a legislation and others will not.
-More, the scope of the national legislations will vary as it was the case before the adoption of EU Decision 2009/251/EC: the allowed concentration, the types of targeted products, the duration of the legislation will differ.
+In this case, impacts would have to take into account all the consequences of a non homogeneity of the legislation across the Community as identified risks will probably be differently managed between Member States.
+Some will put in place legislation and others will not.
+More, the scope of the national legislations will vary as it was the case before the adoption of EU Decision 2009/251/EC: the allowed concentration of DMFu, the types of targeted products, the duration of the legislation will differ.
 These differences will probably result in imbalances and inequalities, distortion of the internal market and export/import difficulties.